IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that the transactions are authorized.
 An Authorization Client in IUA supports the following associated transactions:

--   Get Authorization Server Metadata: In this case the Authorization Client actor interacts with the Authorization Server to obtain configuration metadata required for the further authorization steps such as Authorization endpoint locations and supported authorization grant types.
+-   Get Authorization Server Metadata: In this case the Authorization Client interacts with the Authorization Server to obtain configuration metadata required for the further authorization steps such as Authorization endpoint locations and supported authorization grant types.

--   Get Authorization Token: In this case, the Authorization Client actor interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by the user.
+-   Get Authorization Token: In this case, the Authorization Client interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by the user.
 This MAY include interactions with the user for authentication purposes.

 -   Incorporate Authorization Token: In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
 With this token the Authorization Client indicates that the HTTP RESTful transaction has been authorized by the Authorization Server.
 The Resource Server will validate the client's token with associated claims and enforce configured access policies before serving the request.